REAL WORLD KIDS OT

 - want to be involved in their child’s healing journey and learn more about the underlying causes of their child’s challenges, behaviours and emotions.

-- are unable to go to an OT clinic due to physical or mental health conditions or who experienced medical trauma in the past
+- are unable to go to an OT clinic due to physical or mental health conditions or who have experienced medical trauma in the past

 WHO THIS IS NOT FOR: